Tourism & Travel

 Euro Currency

 The official currency of Greece is the Euro and its denominations.
-It is very easy to exchange currencies in Greece, as there are an infinite number of exchange booths in Athens and all major Greek cites.
+It is very easy to exchange currencies in Greece, as there is an infinite number of exchange booths in Athens and all major Greek cites.
 All banks and most hotels in Greece also offer exchange services.
-Feel free to use our currency exchange conversion page
+Feel free to use our currency exchange conversion page.

 Greece Visas & Passports